 Mr. Marshal Guidry, Director

 Once freshmen have declared a major, earned a minimum of 12 credit hours, earned an overall GPA of 2.5, and successfully completed any required developmental coursework, they will be transferred to the academic department of their chosen major for advising.
-Students not meeting these requirements will remain in General and Basic Studies until 24 credit hours are earned.
+Students not meeting these requirements will remain in the Office of Freshman Advising until 24 credit hours are earned.

-Freshmen who have not yet declared a major are coded as “GNST” (General Studies) in the student information system and are advised according to the core curriculum listed in the catalog.
+Freshmen with a preliminary major of general studies are advised according to the core curriculum listed in the catalog.
 It is the responsibility of the student to notify the academic advisor as soon as a major has been selected.
 Once the advisor has been notified and the major has been changed in the student information system, the student will be subject to the regulations of the catalog in effect at the time the major is selected.

-Transfer and non-traditional student orientation programs are scheduled during the summer for students transferring from another institution or for first-time freshmen who have not recently graduated high school.
-Students who meet these criteria may find out more information by contacting the Department of General and Basic Studies at (337) 475-5135.
+Transfer and non-traditional student orientation programs are scheduled during the summer and in January for students transferring from another institution or for first-time freshmen who have not recently graduated high school.
+Students who meet these criteria may find out more information by contacting Student Central at (337) 475-5065.